inmanta/inmanta-core/docs/resource_sets.rst

   A full compile is required to remove shared resources.
 Scheduled full compilations that ``garbage-collect`` these shared resources are one way to fix this.
   The :inmanta.environment-settings:setting:`auto_full_compile` environment setting is used to schedule full compilations.
   As an example, to plan a daily full compile for 01:00 UTC, use the ``auto_full_compile`` environment setting:  ``0 1 * * *``.

+TODO: mention this in the document's introduction?

+Modeling guidelines
+###################
+This section will introduce some guidelines for developing models for use with the partial compilation feature.
+These present a generic method that is safe to use with partial compiles.
+While diverging from these guidelines where they are overly restrictive for your use case does not guarantee an incompatible model, it should always be done conciously and with extreme care to respect the `Constraints and rules`_.

+For simplicity, we will assume a model where each set of independent resources is ultimately defined by a single top-level entity, which we will refer to as the "service" or "service entity" (as in ``LSM``).
+While the same concepts apply to the use case where a set of independent resources is defined by more than one service entity, the guidelines currently do not cover that use case.

+TODO: see how trivial it would be to extend to the multi-service use case
+TODO: "On a high level" -> remove?
+TODO: should I simplify and just talk about resources rather than generic nodes?

+On a high level, to allow safe use of partial compiles, it is imperative that each service's refinements (through implementations) form a tree that can only intersect between service instances on shared nodes.
+The whole subtree below such a shared node should be considered shared and any resources in it must not be part of a resource set.
+All shared resources should be consistent between any two service instances that might create the object (see `Constraints and rules`_).
+All other nodes should generally be considered owned by the service and all their resources be part of the service's resource set.
+For more details on what it means to own a a child node in the tree (e.g. a resource) and how to ensure two service instance's trees can not intersect on owned nodes, see the `Ownership`_ section.

+Ownership
+*********
+A resource can safely be considered owned by a service instance if it could never be created by another service instance.
+There are two main mechanisms that can be used to provide this guarantee.
+One is the use of indexes on appropriate locations, the other is the use of some external distributor of unique values (e.g. a plugin to generate a UUID or to allocate values in an inventory).

+TODO: indexes, do they even suffice now that we don't check on the API level yet?
+For core-only custom check is always required
+TODO: when using inventory, responsibility for uniqueness is shifted to inventory
+TODO: which values need to be unique?

+TODO: section about ownership: indexes vs inventory
+TODO: example model (running example? mention assumption that resource id is netid+rid) + trees + highlight tree if there would be an index on Router id + that's where inventory comes into play

+TODO: can we be more concrete?
+Should the section introduction mention that we go from high level to concrete?

+TODO: guideline on test setup to verify correctness.
+Run tests with both partial and non-partial, what sort of tests should definitely be included, ...?